 The vast majority of immigrants to Switzerland come from traditional EU members like Germany, Spain, Portugal and Italy.

-Correspondents say Portuguese seeking work will be hardest hit by the new scheme.'Safeguard clause'
+Correspondents say Portuguese seeking work will be hardest hit by the new scheme.

 The BBC's Imogen Foulkes in Geneva says on paper the Swiss have little to complain about.

 They have a jobless rate of less than 3%, higher economic growth than expected and a strong currency, she says.